ArrigoCoen/Faculty_schedule_simulation/06 Grading skeletons/README.md

 ![mat_demanda_aux_divided_by_mat_demanda_alumnos](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_mat_demanda_aux_divided_by_mat_demanda_alumnos.png)

 In the next figure we can see the graphic of the number of students simulated over the needs over the sum, by subjects, of the number of students simulated in _mat\_students\_sim_.
+If the sum, by subjects of _mat\_students\_sim_ is zero, then we assign a plus infinity to that division. _R_ doesn't graphic those data.

 ![mat_demanda_aux_divided_by_mat_demanda_alumnos](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_over_students_over_simulated.PNG)

-If the sum, by subjects of _mat\_students\_sim_ is zero, then we assign a plus infinity to that division. _R_ doesn't graphic those data.

 The range of the data is from -27 to 0 (without infinity).
 That means that in the worst scenario, we have simulated 27 times over the number of students needed.
 The two subjects with the lowest rate are _Finanzas I_ and _Historia de las Matemáticas I_.
-After that we have the subjects that we can see in the following figure, those are from -15 to -1.
+After that we have the subjects that we can see in the following figure, those are in a range from -15 to -1.

 ![mat_demanda_aux_divided_by_mat_demanda_alumnos](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_subjects_with_over_students.PNG)